Are low frequency macroeconomic variables important for high frequency electricity prices?: Empirical Results

 \subsubsection{Point forecasts}

-We start by evaluating the point forecast of the different models and in the panel (A) of Table \ref{Ger_Forec_AR3_Seas_6models} and \ref{Ita_Forec_AR3_Seas_6models}, we present the RMSEs for different mixed frequency models relative to the benchmark model, the so called Bayesian AR(3) with seasonal dummies and Normal-Gamma prior.
+We start by evaluating the point forecast of the different models and in the panel (A) of Table \ref{Ger_Forec_AR3_Seas_6models} and \ref{Ita_Forec_AR3_Seas_6models}, we present the RMSEs for different mixed frequency models relative to the group of benchmark models, the so called Bayesian {sparse BAR(7)} with seasonal dummies and Normal-Gamma prior; BAR(7), {sparse BAR(7)}, BAR(1), and BAR(4) with day-of-the-week dummies.

 Focusing first on Germany, in Table \ref{Ger_Forec_AR3_Seas_6models} we observe that the RMSE remains broadly constant over the horizons.
 Since we are predicting daily electricity prices, there is a strong improvement in the forecasting if we add monthly macroeconomic variables.
 In particular, the improvement is large in the first horizons, and in general for short-term forecasts, while at longer horizons, such that $21$ and $28$, the content of macro information is less relevant and we even see a decrease in the forecasting performance, even if gains are still 10\% relative to the benchmark.
 It is in general hard to rank the models with different macroeconomic indicators, where the performance of the different model specifications in terms of point forecasting is rather similar.
-In particular, adding oil price with daily or monthly specification does not improve the forecasting results with respect to the model that does not include oil price.
-As further results, the inclusion in the analysis of only one of the two most important macroeconomic variables, PMI surveys or All-IPI, leads to a worst performance with respect to model that consider both variables, and using only surveys gives less accurate forecasts than using only industrial production data.
+In particular, adding oil price with daily or monthly specification does not improve the forecasting results with respect to the model that does not include oil price. {The inclusion of daily natural gas price in the RU-MIDAS specification leads to small improvement with respect to the models that include the oil prices.} As further results, the inclusion in the analysis of only one of the two most important macroeconomic variables, PMI surveys or All-IPI, leads to the worst performance with respect to models that consider both variables, and using only surveys gives less accurate forecasts than using only industrial production data.